WCCB: News operation

 WCCB presently broadcasts 30 hours of locally produced newscasts each week (with 5 1/2 hours each weekday, 1 1/2 hours on Saturdays and one hour on Sundays); in addition, the station produces WCCB News Got Game, a half-hour sports highlight program that airs on Sunday evenings following the 10 p.m. newscast.
 WCCB's studio facilities served as a production facility for WOLO-TV's newscasts from 2002 to 2005 in one of the first instances of centralcasting; studio segments for WOLO's newscasts returned to Columbia afterward.

 WCCB aired newscasts at various times between 1964 until its ABC disaffiliation in 1978.
 It reduced its news department to a skeleton staff after becoming an independent station and did not carry a regularly scheduled newscast again until 1994, when it began airing a nightly 10 p.m. news program produced by WSOC-TV.
 In 1999, WCCB announced plans to launch its own news department.
 That summer, WSOC-TV relocated its prime time newscast to its sister independent station WAXN-TV (channel 64).
 WCNC then temporarily took over production of the late-evening newscast on WCCB until the launch of the station's in-house news department on January 1, 2000, with the debut of a half-hour 10 p.m. newscast.
 Ironically, the WCNC-produced newscast on WCCB drew a larger audience at the time than the newscasts that actually aired on WCNC.

 On September 28, 2008, beginning with the 10 p.m. newscast, WCCB became the second television station in the Charlotte market to begin broadcasting its local newscasts in high definition.
 The upgrade included the debut of a brand new HD-ready news set.
 On February 4, 2013, Ken White, who had served as WCCB's news director since the 2000 inception of its current news department, was reassigned to sister station WBBJ-TV in Jackson, Tennessee, as its interim news director; assistant news director Angela Robbins was appointed as White's replacement at WCCB.

 After WCCB became a CW affiliate on July 1, 2013, it retained its weekday morning and nightly prime time newscasts.
 On November 9, 2013, WCCB debuted half-hour 6 p.m. newscasts on Saturday and Sunday evenings, making it one of the few television stations to have carried an early evening newscast on weekends without an existing newscast in that daypart on weekdays.
-(WCCB handles master control responsibilities for WOLO's weeknight 6 and 11 p.m. newscasts.)